 News Archives: GPRC Awards Recognize Community

-The annual Grande Prairie Regional College President’s Awards Luncheon today recognized several members of the community for contributions to excellence in education.
-The event was established in 2004, and the awards honouring volunteers, alumni and community builders are the most prestigious presented by the College.
+GRANDE PRAIRIE– The annual Grande Prairie Regional College President’s Awards Luncheon today recognized several members of the community for contributions to excellence in education.
+The event, hosted by the GPRC Alumni/Foundation, was established in 2004 and honours its donors and presents GPRC’s most prestigious awards.